ScilifelabDataCentre/data-platform-scripts/README.md

 ### ddls_jobs_fetcher.py

-This script collects the DDLS jobs that are available in [scilifelab job lisitng](https://www.scilifelab.se/careers?filter=ddls) but not yet in the platform [jobs page](https://data.scilifelab.se/jobs/).
-The output is list of jobs in JSON format, that can be copy pasted (upon review) to the job's [data file](https://blobserver.dc.scilifelab.se/blob/data_platform_jobs.json/info) of the platform.
+This script collects the jobs that are available in [SciLifeLab jobs page](https://www.scilifelab.se/careers?filter=ddls), but not yet on the corresponding platform [jobs page](https://data.scilifelab.se/jobs/).
+The output is list of jobs in JSON format that can be copy pasted (upon review) to the job's [data file](https://blobserver.dc.scilifelab.se/blob/data_platform_jobs.json/info) used for the platform.

 **Usage:**